-Our Lower Heyford base is also the home of both our 'Canal Cottage' B&B should you wish to stay a little longer before/ after your hire (see seprate page for details); and also the home of 'Kizzies' waterside bistro, for your pre-holiday lunch or post-cruise breakfast – (Fridays to Tuesdays) CLICK HERE for Kizzies’ Facebook page full of information…
+Our Lower Heyford base is also the home of both our 'Canal Cottage' B&B should you wish to stay a little longer before/ after your boat hire (see seprate page for details); and also the home of 'Kizzies' waterside bistro, for your pre-holiday lunch or post-cruise breakfast – (Fridays to Tuesdays) CLICK HERE for Kizzies’ Facebook page full of information…

 Easy cruising to Oxford or Banbury and return through outstanding scenery.
 Both Oxford and Banbury have excellent shopping opportunities and a wide range of pubs, cinemas, restaurants and clubs.
 Oxford also boasts the famous University Colleges, Museums, the Castle, Ice Rink and Theatres.